Combinatorial model categories are equivalent to presentable quasicategories

 One subtlety that emerges from this decision is that the three main relative categories of this paper (combinatorial model categories, combinatorial relative categories, and presentable quasicategories) must be defined with more care than usual, since such categories typically have a proper class of objects, so cannot themselves be elements of a class or objects in a category.

 In what follows, we would like to use the functor $\K_λ$ to construct small categories.
 A priori, if $C$ is a locally presentable category, then $\K_λ(C)$ is an essentially small category that is not necessarily small.
-We circumvent this problem by observing that the categories $C$ we are interested in are constructed as categories of presheaves of sets or simplicial sets on a small category, or reflective localizations thereof.
-Accordingly, we identify a full and essentially surjective subcategory $@Set$ of the category of sets such that for any regular cardinal~$λ$, the full subcategory of $@Set$ consisting of $λ$-small sets in $@Set$ is a small category.
+We circumvent this problem in ^!{small category of compact objects}.
+To this end, we identify a full and essentially surjective subcategory $@Set$ of the category of sets such that for any regular cardinal~$λ$, the full subcategory of $@Set$ consisting of $λ$-small sets in $@Set$ is a small category.